NicoleSchwartz/Food/no-cook-meals.md

 * https://www.evolvingtable.com/ground-chicken-thai-lettuce-wraps/
 * https://withfoodandlove.com/chilled-soup/

-Note my family will not eat spicy, cilantro, tuna, or avacado so a lot of those above I am skipping for dinner but may make for myself for lunches! (the bagels here are also terrible)
+Note my family will not eat spicy, cilantro, peppers (yes bell), tuna, or avacado so a lot of those above I am skipping for dinner but may make for myself for lunches! (the bagels here are also terrible)
 * tuna salad, then keep it chilly
 * bagels, cream cheese and lox (and capers and onions and tomatoes)
 * Avocado Caprese Salad with Grilled Chicken